Rashiq1618/Carla-Scenario-Implementations/Pedestrian-Detection-Scenario/Readme.md

 Key features:

-Real-time pedestrian detection using direction vectors and dot product logic
+Pedestrian detection using direction vectors and dot product logic

 Autonomous braking and resume logic based on proximity and angle